You are here

 NGOs Affirm: the Right to Science is Critical for Protecting the Range of Human Rights

-Geneva, CH Following the release of the Special Rapporteur on Toxics and Human Rights, Professor Marcos A. Orellana’s report, “Right to science in the context of toxic substances” at the 48th Session of the UN Human Rights Council, the Center for International Environmental Law (CIEL) and the International Pollutants Elimination Network (IPEN) issued the following statements:
+Geneva Following the release of the Special Rapporteur on Toxics and Human Rights, Professor Marcos A. Orellana’s report, “Right to science in the context of toxic substances” at the 48th Session of the UN Human Rights Council, the Center for International Environmental Law (CIEL) and the International Pollutants Elimination Network (IPEN) issued the following statements.

 After the presentation, Giulia Carlini, Senior Attorney at the Center for International Environmental Law (CIEL), said:

 “As the report highlights, ‘The right to science provides humanity with the tools to confront the severe toxification of the planet and its people.’
 Companies have continuously used pressure or misleading tactics to delay or prevent regulations that would otherwise classify their products as toxic and prevent them from entering the market.
 This ranges from highly hazardous pesticides to endocrine disruptors, from plastics to “forever chemicals” PFAS.

 “As long as businesses, profits, and other opportunists spread misinformation and distort the science underlying the regulation of toxics, it will be impossible to protect a broad range of human rights.
 Policymakers and the general public, in particular in impacted communities, need to have unimpeded access to independent and unbiased science.
 Finally, governments have a duty to align their policies on toxics with the best scientific evidence and apply the precautionary principle. “

 Pamela Miller, co-chairs at the International Pollutants Elimination Network (IPEN) commented: